llmscript/llmscript/LLMScript-new.md

    }
    ```

-5. The `prompt.input('Enter your age')` function in debug mode will return a JSON object instead of just the passed string parameter and then wait for the user input:
+5. The `prompt.input()` function in debug mode will return a JSON object:
    ```json
    {
      "type": "input",